nikhil478/opcode-visualizer/docs/3-the-opcodes/1-intro.md

-Introduction

 The Bitcoin script language is comprised of 186 Opcodes, which together enable a full range of functionality, allowing for an evaluation script for any digital information or conditions to be built and used to govern transactional activity on the Bitcoin network.
-In this chapter, we will look at all of the opcodes available and their purpose within the scripting language.

 Each opcode is listed with a list of the input values is requires, the output it generates, and a description of the function it executes on the stack.